North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - December 16

 North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-In this article, you will take a look at the spread and odds across multiple sportsbooks for the North Carolina vs. Kentucky matchup.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the North Carolina vs. Kentucky matchup.

 North Carolina vs. Kentucky Game Info